Vinelab/bowler/README.md

 // Initialize a Bowler object with the rabbitmq server ip and port
 $connection = new Bowler\Connection();

-// Initialize a Producer object with a connection, exchange name and type
+// Initialize a Producer object with a connection, exchange name, exchange type, routing key, passive, durable, auto delete and delivery mode
 $bowlerProducer = new Producer($connection, 'reporting_exchange', 'direct', 'warning', false, true, false, 2);

 // Publish a message